Align with National Park Service Goals

 The Whale Foundation

 Following Whale’s tragic death, this Foundation was created in his name and memory in an effort to address some of the challenges and uncertainties facing many boatmen.
 The Foundation also exists to provide a safety net for those transitioning from the profession of river running into other occupations.
-The Whale Foundation seeks to broaden the career opportunities of professional river guides – providing information, networking, and career counseling services – and assist those who are or become unable to physically perform this work.
+The Whale Foundation seeks to broaden the career opportunities of professional river guides – providing information, networking, and career counseling services.

 Protect and Conserve